 Mono sources are simple to work with when balancing a spatial mix.

-A four channel stream could contain the format of a four speaker Channel Based formats (QUAD, 4.0, LCRS) but could also contain different formats of interleaved four-channels Ambisonic audio (A-Format, B-Format).
+A four-channel stream could contain the format of a four-speaker Channel Based formats (QUAD, 4.0, LCRS) but could also contain different formats of interleaved four-channel Ambisonic audio (A-Format, B-Format).
 You can read more about A-Format and B-Format in the Ambisonics section of this user guide.
-The important thing to remember here is that confusing Ambisonic audio and Channel Based audio is a significant mistake, even though you might hear something ‘wide sounding’.
+The important thing to remember here is that confusing Ambisonic audio and Channel Based audio is a significant mistake, even though you might hear something ‘wide sounding.’

-!> Do not confuse multi-channels based audio formats with multi-channel Ambisonic audio formats.
+!> Do not confuse multi-channel-based audio formats with multi-channel Ambisonic audio formats.
 They may have the same channel counts but are completely different!

-Any input module configured to represent a stream of multi-channels audio can be configured as a Speaker Arrangement format which would require that amount of channels, as a minimum.
+Any input module configured to represent a stream of multi-channel audio can be configured as a Speaker Arrangement format which would require that number of channels, as a minimum.
 For example, DTU 7.1 needs 8 channels, and DTU 5.1 needs 6.
 Auro3D 13.1 needs 14 channels.
-Unfortunately things can get complicated in practice, as there are a few variations of standardised speaker layouts which have the same number of channels and seem very similar - but need disambiguation.
+Unfortunately, things can get complicated in practice, as there are a few variations of standardised speaker layouts which have the same number of channels and seem very similar - but need disambiguation.
 This is important to get right, and will depend a lot on the context of your project and on changing standards in the audio industry.
-For example, at least four different 7.1 routing standards are to be found ‘in the wild’ and its important to know which one you are actually dealing with.
-Often, for example, the so-called ‘Low Frequency Effects’ channel in cinema surround formats, is not always on the same channel.
+For example, at least four different 7.1 routing standards are to be found ‘in the wild’ and it’s important to know which one you are actually dealing with.
+Often, for example, the so-called low-frequency effects channel in cinema surround formats, is not always on the same channel.

 _!> Essential license of SPAT Revolution is limited to 12 channels.

 Try to stick to industry standard channel naming conventions throughout a cinematic surround sound project.